ChrisMayfield/cspogil/CS1/Act01/README.md

 ## Facilitation Notes

 Model 1 refers to the [Role Cards](../../Handouts/role-cards-mayfield.pdf), which ideally should be printed out on a differet color of cardstock (one set per team).
-You may also want to have each team complete a [Reflector's Report](../../Handouts/reflectors-report.pdf) for each activity.
+You may also want to have each team complete a [Reflector's Report](../../Handouts/reflectors-report.pdf) (for each activity).

 When reporting out Model 2, introduce the terms **documentation** (question #7) and **newline** (question #8).
+Have presenters from neighboring teams swap answers and discuss any differences.

 Questions #13 and #20 are good for reporting out.
 It's important that teams see/hear multiple perspectives on these concepts.
+Introduce the terms **data type** and **operator**, and point out that assignment is not the same as equality.

+On Model 4, it may be necesary to explain there are only two variables.
+The boxes show the state of memory over time, as the corresponding statements are executed.